Sir John Erskine of Dun: Biography

 The son of Sir John Erskine, Laird of Dun, he was educated at King's College, University of Aberdeen.
 At the age of twenty-one Erskine was the cause – probably by accident – of a priest's death, and was forced to go abroad, where he came under the influence of the new learning.
 It was through him that Greek was first taught in Scotland by Pierre de Marsilliers, whom he brought to live at Montrose.
 This was a factor in the progress of the Reformation.
 Erskine was also drawn towards the new faith, being a close friend of George Wishart, the reformer, from whose fate he was saved by his wealth and influence, and of John Knox, who advised him to discountenance the mass openly.

 Erskine was a supporter of Mary of Guise during the war of the Rough Wooing and she wrote to him in March 1548 to thank him for his support of Mary, Queen of Scots, and recommended him to Henri II of France.
 Erskine built a fort to defend the harbour of Montrose, and defeated an English landing force.
 In August 1549, Erskine objected to the appointment of Captain Beauchastell and a French garrison to the fort at Montrose.
 Guise wrote that he was still technically in command, and that, "Otherwise it is not best that such thing should be done, considering we have written so much good of your part to the king, and that now any thing should be shown of you in the contrary".
+Mary of Guise paid Erskine for the fort, giving him 500 crowns with a ruby and a heart-shaped diamond as a pledge for a further 1,000 crowns.